In this list, we’ll showcase the finest PC games to enjoy without an internet connection in 2023, including top PC action games and free PC games.

 Sekiro: Shadows Die Twice is a fantastic action game that challenges players’ reflexes and maintains the steep learning curve we’ve come to expect from FromSoftware games.

-In it, you take on the role of a Sengoku Era Shinobi on a mission to exact revenge against the samurai who chopped off his arm and killed his lord.
+In it, you become a Sengoku Era Ninja on a quest to seek vengeance against the warrior who sliced off his arm and murdered his master.

 Instead of attacking health bars directly, combat revolves around targeting your opponent’s posture and balance while maintaining your own and wielding tools and abilities tied to the main character’s prosthetic arm.